goksinan/goksinan.github.io/_pages/about.md

 ---
 title: "About"
 permalink: /about/
-excerpt: "Aspiring data scientist who has experience in machine learning, data analysis, and data visualization.
+excerpt: "Data scientist with experience in machine learning, data analysis, and data visualization.
+Ready the tackle challenges in an increasingly data driven world.
 Uses this platform to share thoughts and projects and interact with the data science community."
 header:
   overlay_color: "#333"
   actions: